 Last week Wild Turkey stunned the world’s bourbon drinking population by announcing that they had hired Matthew McConaughey as the brand’s new Creative Director.
 (Yep, you read that right – Creative Director, not a celebrity spokesperson.)
 As Creative Director, McConaughey will be acting as a storyteller for Wild Turkey behind the camera as well as in front of it.
 To kick off their new relationship, and provide background on McConaughey’s role moving forward, they released a short film documenting McConaughey’s journey with the Russell family.
-(If you haven’t watched it yet, we encourage you to take a moment and watch it below.)

 I admit that when I first heard the news, I was not only surprised but also concerned.
 While celebrity spokespersons are nothing new in the marketing world, they’re not something you see every day in the bourbon industry.
 And even they do make an appearance, they often fail to live up to the traditions and legacy of the brand that legions of loyal drinkers have bought into for decades.
 More than anything, it’s the industry’s recent track record with celebrities (I’m looking at you Mila) that had me worried about Wild Turkey’s announcement.
 I feared they were making a terrible mistake and loyal fans would be the ones to pay the price.
 Selfish?
 Perhaps.
 But I know for a fact that I was not the only one with these concerns.